Aravind Rajeswaran

 Berkeley AI Research Lab (BAIR)

-I recieved my PhD in CSE from the University of Washington working with Profs.
+I'm interested in building generalist AI agents that can operate in the open world.
+Towards this goal, my research brings together elements of reinforcement learning, representation learning, and world models.
+In addition to my role at FAIR, I also collaborate with the academic research labs of Prof. Pieter Abbeel at UC Berkeley and Prof. Abhinav Gupta at CMU.
+I recieved my PhD in Computer Science from the University of Washington working with Profs.
 Sham Kakade and Emo Todorov.
 During this time, I also worked closely with Sergey Levine and Chelsea Finn, and spent time as a student researcher at Google Brain and OpenAI.
-Before that, I recieved my Bachelors degree along with the best undergraduate thesis award from IIT Madras.
+Before that, I recieved my bachelors and the best undergraduate thesis award from IIT Madras working with Balaraman Ravindran.

 R3M: A Universal Visual Representation for Robot Manipulation